Saints of Ireland

 Our Lady's well has a close connection to this ruin and tells a tale of an unusual order permitted to thrive in this area which made the well a very popular place of pilgrimage throughout the eighteenth and nineteenth centuries.

-King Henry VI set up an order initially called the Order of the Guild of the Blessed Virgin Mary.
+Blessed Virgin Mary.
 This order of monks and nuns were provided with a small sum of money for the upkeep of Marian shrines in the area, but in particular for the upkeep of Our Lady’s Well.
 They erected a small ‘u’-shaped wall as an enclosure around the well and planted a number of trees to create the impression of a grove.

 Shortly after Henry VI’s death, Our Lady's well (and presumably the church) came under the care of the nuns of Grace Dieu.
 The Grace Dieu nuns were an order of Augustinian Canonesses dedicated to God, the Holy Trinity and Saint Mary and were founded by Rohese de Verdon in 1241.